|You know it makes sense|

 As the crew study the planet and try to find a way out, we see society evolving on the planet's surface.
 First, a stone age society, then a medieval one, then something like the earlier twentieth century.
 Eventually, a space programme tries to reach Voyager ("Skyship"), and an astronaut does in fact come on board.
 By this time the people on the planet discover warp technology and try to destroy Voyager, so he goes down to stop them.
 Voyager would not contact them earlier because of that pesky Prime Directive.

 Voyager's presence influences every aspect of the planet's society: religion, politics, technology, popular culture....
-The people on the planet attempt to understand the arrival of the "Ground-Shaker" in various ways, according to the ideas of their time.
+The people on the planet attempt to understand the nature of the "Ground-Shaker" in various ways, according to the ideas of their time.
 And they try to communicate, according to their ideas.
 In the initial society, a shaman or priest is consulted about the new star and explains that they need to understand the nature of the new god (the stars are gods).
 He does so, on the basis of his data, and it is decided that the fire-fruit is now only for the new god.
 In the medieval society, the ruler ("Protector") has a theory that the stars are cities, and tries to send a message by hot-air balloon to request—Protector to Protector—cessation of whatever is causing the shaking.
 In the modern society there is a SETI-like programme to send radio signals to the "Skyship".
 Then there is the space programme.
 In all of this, they are peaceful.
-It's only when they discover Warp Drive and become eligible for contact that they immediately turn to violence (even if, as Janeway considers, it's justified).
+It's only when they discover Warp Drive and become eligible for contact that they immediately abandon understanding and communication and turn to violence (even if, as Janeway considers, it's justified).
 It makes you wonder about the Prime Directive a bit.

 One of the things that is appealing about the episode is that there isn't anything very peculiar about the people on the planet.
 They aren't bad people, nor are they super-good.
 Nor does their civilization have any special extreme emphases about honour, or profit, or whatever.
 The doctor beams down for a brief reconnaissance of a few days (a few seconds on Voyager), but they lose him and it is (for him) several years before they can retrieve him.
 He comes back regarding himself as an honorary citizen.
 The people down there had a brief war, but the doctor is more interested in the opera, the sports, and the personal relations he formed.
 He apparently formed an intimate relationship, and even had a son, though the details are left vague.